-Why worry about probiotics for animals?
+Why worry about probiotics for dogs and cats?
 The bacteria that reside in the small intestine and colon of the dog and cat play an important role in their overall health.
 These bacteria constitute a metabolically active system that acts as a significant barrier to infection by pathogenic microorganisms.

-DNA-based microbiology that has identified and enumeration these microorganisms provides insight as to how the bacteria that live in the gut prevent disease affect nutrient absorption and impact the immune systems of our pets.
+DNA-based microbiology that has identified and enumeration these microorganisms provides insight as to how the bacteria that live in the gut prevent disease affect nutrient absorption and impact the immune systems of our dogs and cats.

 The gastrointestinal (GI) tract is the body’s number one barrier against disease.
 The bacteria that reside within the gut can be classified as either protective or potentially harmful.
 The balance of these bacteria is critically important to the overall health of all animals.